 With its cobbled streets and fascinating history, Ulverston is a great place to visit and full of surprises.

 Visitors come from far and wide to explore this lovely market town with so many independent and family-run shops.

 Stan Laurel was born here in Argyle Street in June 1890.

 His former home can be still be seen a short walk away from the town centre.

-The Laurel and Hardy museum is situated in the nearby Roxy cinema building.
+The Laurel and Hardy Museum is inside the nearby Roxy cinema building.